Table of contents

 If customers reach out to you through Twitter for support, make sure you’ve created a process for responding to them in a timely manner and where to direct them to receive further support.

 Twitter is a fun and easy place to naturally connect with your customers, so don’t hesitate to respond and interact with them.
-As your brand grows, you’ll feel closer to the community on Twitter and get a deeper understanding of how to use it to achieve your strategic goals in a natural way.
+As your brand grows, you’ll feel closer to the community on Twitter and get a deeper understanding for how to use it to achieve your strategic goals in a natural way.

 #5 Keep tabs on your industry

-Beyond communicating with your customers and building your brand, Twitter can be a huge tool for you to keep tabs on your industry, competitors and important cultural moments.
+Beyond communicating with your customers and building your brand, Twitter can be a huge tool for you to keep tabs on your industry, competitors, and important cultural moments.
 With Twitter Lists you can create different curated lists that show you tweets from a specific subset of accounts that you’ve grouped together, giving you a quick snapshot of what’s happening in a corner of Twitter that’s most relevant to you.

 You can add any public account to a Twitter List, even if you don’t follow them, which is helpful for keeping tabs on competitors.
 Lists can also be private, and accounts that you add to a private list are not notified when they are added.